ChatterMonkey/ConnectFour/ReadMe.md

 # ConnectFour
-Implements a genetic algorithm to produce a resultant neural network designed to play Connect Four.
+'Implements a genetic algorithm to produce a resultant neural network designed to play Connect Four.

 CODE IMPLEMENTATIONS: